 Personal values differ for each person.
-For Sharp, her vision is to serve her community by sitting on the boards of Easter Seals, DE, Maryland’s Eastern Shore, the Delaware Historical Society, and is on the Christiana Care Council of Advisors.
-In the past, Joan was president of the YWCA of Delaware, sat on the Board of the Delaware Art Museum, and the strategic planning committee of the Delaware Breast Cancer Coalition.
+For Sharp, her vision is to be a support to her family and serve her community by being on the Christiana Care Council of Advisors and a member of Rotary.
+In the past, Joan was president of the YWCA of Delaware, sat on the Board of the Delaware Art Museum, Easter Seals, DE, Maryland’s Eastern Shore, the Delaware Historical Society and the strategic planning committee of the Delaware Breast Cancer Coalition.
 Joan’s dedication to the community resulted in receiving the 2012 Governor of Delaware’s Outstanding Volunteer Award.

 We Are The River

 We all come from a lake

 The rocks serve as natural filters

 There is Transition and change